Joechann0831/LFSRBenchmark/README.md

 ### Tips for running

 Note that we used two relatively small datasets for training and testing, so we used Cross-Validation strategy.
 With more training data, LFCNN can achieve better performance.
+Note that the given model is trained for testing *scene 1,2 and 3* in EPFL dataset under the assumption of Bicubic downsampling and a scale factor of 2.

 ## VDSR